-The recommended solder stencil thickness is 5 mils (127 μ m).
+The recommended solder stencil thickness is 127μm or 5mils.

 5.2 Solder Paste

 Lumileds recommends lead-free solder for the LUXEON emitter such as SAC 305 solder paste from Alpha Metals (SAC305-CVP390-M20 type 3).
 However, since application environments vary widely, Lumileds recommends that customers perform their own solder paste evaluation in order to ensure it is suitable for the targeted application.